 Popular Laptop Comparisons

 The Dell Pro Max 16 is an excellent workstation laptop if performance is your top priority, as it delivers ample processing power to handle demanding tasks.
-As for the overall user experience, while we expect some compromises for an entry-level model such as this, it's still rather disappointing considering the price.
+As for the overall user experience, while we expect some compromises for an entry-level model like this, it's still rather disappointing given the price.
 You can easily get a laptop with a significantly more premium build, a higher-quality display, a more comfortable keyboard, and better-sounding speakers at around the same price, like the Apple MacBook Pro 14 (2024) with an M4 Pro chip.
 Some gaming laptops can also provide similar performance and a far better user experience, like the ASUS ROG Zephyrus G16 (2024) GU605.

 For more options, check out our recommendations for the best workstation laptops, the best laptops for programming, and the best 15-16-inch laptops.